stef-cruz/open_rent/README.md

 ## Database Schema

-The database has three collections and follow the structure below.
+The database has three collections and follows the structure below.

 Accommodation Types collection: